-- You sleep on your side.
-Casper Essential is softer and will conform better to your contours.
+- You sleep on your side- Casper Essential is softer and will conform better to the contours of the body.
 I believe it is therefore more appropriate for side sleepers who need that extra pressure relief.

 Pick GhostBed If …

 These mattresses have some similarities in construction, but ultimately they differ in firmness and support.
 Both are fairly budget-friendly.
-Hopefully this comparison helped you determine which is better for you.
+Hopefully this comparison helped people determine which is better for them.
 Please leave any specific questions about Casper Essential or GhostBed in the comments.
-I am happy to provide a personal recommendation if you want to leave some information about yourself and your preferences in the comments.
+I am happy to provide a personal recommendation if someone wants to leave some information about themselves and their preferences in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.